City of Salford: Geography

 The City of Salford is bounded to the north by the Metropolitan Borough of Bolton and Metropolitan Borough of Bury.
 To the south by the Metropolitan Borough of Trafford and to the west by the Metropolitan Borough of Wigan.
 Manchester lies directly across the river from Salford.
 The natural mossland of Chat Moss lies in the south western corner of the city; it covers an area of about 10.6 sqmi, accounting for about 30% of the city's area, and lies 75 ft above sea level.
 The moss makes up the largest area of prime farmland in Greater Manchester.
 Kersal Moor is an area of moorland spanning 8 ha in Kersal; it is a local nature reserve and a Site of Biological Importance.
 Greenspace accounts for 55.7% of the City of Salford's total area, domestic buildings and gardens comprise 20.0%, and the rest is made up of roads and non-domestic buildings.

 To the south of Salford are the docks of Salford Quays, now home to the MediaCityUK.
 MediaCityUK is a large area that crosses the boundary into Trafford Park, Trafford.
 Although Salford Quays is in the City of Salford and has created job opportunities and more housing since the 2010s when it was built.

 The River Irwell runs south east through Kearsley, Clifton and Agecroft then meanders around Lower Broughton and Kersal, Salford Crescent and the centre of Manchester, joining the rivers Irk and Medlock.
 Turning west, it meets the Mersey south of Irlam, where the route of the river was altered in the late 19th century to form part of the course of the Manchester Ship Canal.
 The ship canal, opened in 1894, forms part of Salford's southern boundaries with Trafford.
 The city's climate is generally temperate, like the rest of Greater Manchester.
 The nearest weather station is 10 mi away at Ringway, in Manchester; the mean highest and lowest temperatures (13.2 °C and 6.4 °C) are slightly above the national average, while the annual rainfall (806.6 mm) and average hours of sunshine (1394.5 hours) are respectively above and below the national averages.

 Governance

 Parliamentary constituencies

-The City of Salford is represented by Members of Parliament (MPs) for three constituencies, Salford and Eccles by Rebecca Long-Bailey (Labour), Worsley and Eccles South by Barbara Keeley (Labour), and the Broughton and Kersal wards of Salford in Blackley and Broughton by Graham Stringer (Labour).
+The City of Salford is represented by Members of Parliament (MPs) for three constituencies, Salford by Rebecca Long-Bailey (Labour), Worsley and Eccles by Michael Wheeler (Labour), and Blackley and Middleton South by Graham Stringer (Labour).